ACtink/video-editor-app/README.md

-Make sure to add these folders to the project just like before: public, storage and data
+Make sure to add these folders to the project : public, storage and data

 Also don't forget to run npm install!